-Admission requires an A.S.
-Degree of sixty (60) credits in Paralegal/ Legal Assisting including at least fifteen (15) semester hours of transferable general education coursework.
+Admission requires completion of sixty (60) college-level credits in a related discipline, including 15 credits of transferable general education courses.

-Students with an A.A. degree, A.S. degree not listed above, or completion of at least 60 credit hours (60 credits must include at least 15 credits of general education courses) may be admitted with permission of the Dean.
-All students must fulfill an additional fifteen (15) credits in related courses at the lower division 1000 and 2000 level with a prefix of PLA including: PLA 1003, PLA 1104, PLA 1763, PLA 2114 and PLA 2203, plus 3 credits of any other lower division PLA course required of an A.S.
-Degree student totaling 18 credits with a grade of "C" or higher in each course.
+All students must fulfill an additional fifteen (15) credits in related courses at the lower division 1000 and 2000 level with a prefix of PLA including: PLA 1003, PLA 1104, PLA 1763, PLA 2114 and PLA 2203, plus three (3) credits of any other lower division PLA course required of an A.S. degree student (for a total of 18 credits).
+Students must have a grade of "C" or higher in each course.

 If you have not completed two consecutive years of the same foreign language in high school or 8 credits in college, you will need to complete 8 credits of foreign language before completing the B.A.S. program.